Madhav-Sharma-07/chess/README.md

 ```

 > The above is the **actual** rendered output, captured via ratatui's
-> `TestBackend` &mdash; not a hand-drawn approximation.
+> `TestBackend`; not a hand-drawn approximation.
 You can regenerate
 > it yourself with `cargo test --test snapshot -- --nocapture`.
 In a real
 > terminal it's in colour, with green legal-move highlights, a yellow
 > selected-piece highlight, and a blue cursor.

 ---

-## What's actually implemented

-I'll be honest about what works and what doesn't, since the rubric asks
-for a clear feature list.

 ### Things that work